For Medical Negligence Claims Call 01772 783314

 Turning an injured person away from the A&E department without being seen by an A&E doctor, or being sent home without proper treatment of their injuries or illness;

 Falling out of a wheelchair, or bed.
 This actually happens more than you think, and if elderly or frail patients are not supported properly, then they can fall from the bed, or wheelchair, causing them to be injured.
 MG Legal’s medical negligence solicitors recently settled a case where the sides of a bed were not put up, causing an elderly lady to fall out of bed, and break her hip.
-It took seconds to put the sides of the bed in place, but the attending nurse failed to do so, causing our client increased injury when she attended A&E.

 If you were under 18 years old at time you suffered the negligence, then you have three years from your 18th birthday within which to make a claim for compensation.